Skip to main contentScroll Top

 Overview of Chatuchak Market.

-There you will find all the country's crafts and souvenirs from all regions, which is why Chatuchak is an ideal place to complete your souvenir purchases before heading back to Europe (or elsewhere).
-If the market as a whole only opens on weekends, you will not find the doors closed the rest of the week (except Monday and Tuesday) because you have two days dedicated to the sale of plants and flowers, which is also visually interesting to see if you are in the area.
+Here you'll find all kinds of handicrafts and souvenirs from across the country, making Chatuchak an ideal place to complete your souvenir shopping before heading back to Europe (or elsewhere).
+While the market as a whole is only open on weekends, you won't find it closed the rest of the week (except Monday and Tuesday) as two days are dedicated to selling plants and flowers, which is also visually interesting to see if you're in the area.

-Finally, as Thailand requires, you will of course find something to eat on site, whether it be snack stands (skewers, sweets etc.) but also restaurants in good and proper form.
+Finally, as is typical in Thailand, you will of course find plenty of places to eat on site, from snack stands (kebabs, sweets etc.) to proper restaurants.

 chatuchak weekend market alley bangkok